ffplayout/ffplayout/docs/preview_stream.md

 }
 ```

-Of course in production you should have a HTTPS directive to, but this step is up to you.
+Of course, in production, you should have an HTTPS directive as well, but this step is up to you.

 Restart Nginx.

-You can (re)start ffplayout and when you setup everything correct it should run without errors.
+You can (re)start ffplayout, and when you have set everything up correctly, it should run without errors.

-You can go now in your frontend configuration and change the `player_url` to: `http://[domain or IP]/live/stream.flv` or `http://[domain or IP]/live/stream.m3u8`, save and reload the page.
-When you go now to the player tap you should see the preview video.
+You can now go to your frontend configuration and change the `player_url` to: `http://[domain or IP]/live/stream.flv` or `http://[domain or IP]/live/stream.m3u8`.
+Save and reload the page.
+When you go to the player tab, you should see the preview video.